Warning: Blockbuster 'WannaCry' malware could just be getting started

 Complicating matters is that new versions of the worm launched over the weekend are recoded to skirt the temporary fix, according to security specialists.

-"We will see an increase in ransomware attacks of different variants until a patch is issued," Kristy Campbell, chief spokeswoman for the cybersecurity firm Proofpoint Inc., told NBC News on Sunday.
+"Organizations need to update their software," Kristy Campbell, chief spokeswoman for the cybersecurity firm Proofpoint Inc., told NBC News on Sunday.
+"Those who do not will see their systems affected at an increasing rate by different variants of this malware."

 Tarah Wheeler, senior director of engineering and for the security company Symantec, tweeted Sunday: "Round two, gentlefolk.
 Let's rock."